Bodrum or Antalya: Antalya vs Bodrum Breakdown

 • Authentic Turkish cuisine is a bit harder to find in Bodrum than in Antalya.
 This is mainly because Bodrum is small yet quite touristy.
 Antalya has many more locals and local restaurants serving Turkish dishes

-• Although the Bodrum Peninsula is absolutely gorgeous with all its coves, bays, and beaches, nature lovers will find more variety and options for adventure around Antalya
+• Although the Bodrum Peninsula is absolutely gorgeous with all its coves, bays, and incredible beaches, nature lovers will find more variety and options for adventure around Antalya

-• Families with children have more options for kid-friendly activities, such as a plethora of waterparks and theme parks, accessible public beaches, and fun nature excursions
+• Families with children have more options for kid-friendly activities, such as a plethora of waterparks and theme parks, accessible public beaches, and fun nature excursions in Antalya

 Day Trips From Bodrum